edwardcrompton/ox_geovariation/README.md

 #### Testing

+In the local Lando environment nginx is not configured to work with the Geo IP database.
+However, we can emulate a request from a particular country by using a parameter in the URL which bypasses this functionality.

 In Lando, nginx is set up to use a URL query parameter 'country-code' as the basis of the geo location if available.
 This allows the two letter country code to be forced in our local environments.
 Just put ?country-code=XX on the end of